 The focused array of alternatives is presented in Table 31.
-Alternatives B, C, D-1, and D-2 assume beneficial placement of dredged material in compliance with Section 204(d) of WRDA 1992.
-Alternative D-0 is the Federal Standard Base Plan and includes the least cost placement of suitable material at SFDODS.
+Alternatives B, C, D-1, and D-2 assume beneficial placement of dredged material in compliance with Section 204(d) of

+WRDA 1992.
+Alternative D-0 includes the Federal Standard Base Plan and includes the least cost placement of suitable material at SFDODS.
+Except for Alternative D-2, all alternatives assume the use of diesel dredges.